For good students, there are grants, awards, recognition. That's great.

-Some adolescents do great in some subjects but "struggle to survive" in others ...
+Some adolescents do great in some subjects, in others they find it a struggle to survive ...

 We've all known kids like that.
 Were we like that ourselves?
 And what about our children now?